AnekinRed/FOSS-TTRPG-Name-Pending-/SystemRules/The Basics.md

 When the Total is less than 3 lower than the DC you get a Near-miss.
 The Player barely failed, and didn't get what they wanted; as a consolation prise the consequences won't be that bad.
 Things could be worse.
 ###### Failure
 This is worse.
 When the Total is more than 3 lower than the DC you get Failure.
 The Player fails sometimes spectacularly.
 The Player must now deal with the consequences of their actions.
-Worry not however, things can't get much worse.
+Worry not however, you can't roll worse.
+###### Critical Success
+This is the best possible outcome for any Roll.
+When you roll 10 or more higher than the DC you critically succeed.
+The Player got more than what they wanted, and they did it in spectacular fashion; They even get a Boon Point (BP)

 ### Measurement
 FOSSTTRPG can be played in a various different ways.
 Be that using a square, or hexagonal grid; theatre of mind; or measuring tapes.
 Any style your table prefers can be used.
 Because of this in game distance is notated as Units.
 1 Unit is 1 square on a square grid, 1 unit on your measuring tape, or whatever you want to represent 1 Unit at your table; that representation should be a singular constant.
 Meaning that only one thing should be used to represent 1 Unit at the table at a time.
 However it is your game at your table.
 So if you want a pencil, eraser, and your cat all at the same time to represent a unit you can.
 No guarantees it will work but you can.